ostinelli/misultin/README.txt

 0.8-dev:
        - Misultin has been redesigned to use supervisor behaviours where appropriate, to be more OTP compliant
+       - added Cookie support
+       - added Date and Server headers
        - added an example on how to properly embed misultin in your application
-       - added Date and Server headers
        - Req:get(peer_addr) now properly extracts peer information from headers "X-Real-Ip" or "X-Forwarded-For" if these are available [thanks to Max Lapshin]
        - solved bug on large data being sent over via websockets [thanks to omarkj]